-Roman in origin, the town of Buti is located on the eastern slopes of Monti Pisani, on the banks of Rio Magno, amid pine and chestnut woodland.
-The area includes the towns and villages of Buti, La Croce and Cascine, connected by the provincial road that runs alongside the Rio Magno.
+Probably dating to Roman times, the town of Buti is located on the eastern slopes of Monte Pisano and along the Rio Magno riverbank, an area immersed in the peaceful air of pine and chestnut forests.
+Its territory comprises the inhabited centers of Buti, La Croce and Cascine, which are connected by a provincial road flanking the river.

-In addition to the Medici Villa, places of artistic interest include Castel Tonini, which overlooks the town, the Romanesque church of San Francesco and the Chiesa dell’Ascensione, also known as Santa Maria delle Nevi.
-The latter can be reached by climbing up from Buti along the “via dei Molini”, the road that leads to Monte Serra, so called because it was once a road dotted with watermills.
+Besides the famous Medici Villa situated in the heart of Buti, the town surprises its visitors with other fascinating features, such as the Castel Tonini (overlooking the town), the Romanesque Church of San Francesco and the Church dell’Ascensione, also known as Santa Maria delle Nevi.
+This last treasure can be reached from Buti by following the “via dei Molini,” a road leading to Monte Serra that was once dotted with watermills.

 Don’t miss the small Francesco di Bartolo Theater (named after the first commentator of Dante’s Divine Comedy), a structure dating to 1842 built according to the architectural standards of early 19th-century academic theaters.

 Buti is a stimulating tourist destination.
 The town’s rich forests also offer visitors a chance to explore nature immersed in spectacular woods (either on foot or by bike).
 At the foot of the Monte Pisano you’ll find a protected area created to shelter the particular Pinus laricio biotype, which is among the tallest and most majestic wild pine tree species.

 Traveling through the villages and landscapes of the Terre di Pisa, you will also find San Giuliano Terme, a place dedicated to well-being that hosts the Terme di San Giuliano, known by the name of the Bagni di Pisa spa.